omotola2029-glitch/SentACast-/README.md

 ## Background

-This project was developed as a final year dissertation for a BSc in Computer Science at the National Open University of Nigeria (NOUN).
+This project was developed as a final year thesis for a BSc in Computer Science at the National Open University of Nigeria (NOUN).
 It draws on a systematic literature review of 54 studies across sentiment analysis, time-series forecasting, and human-AI collaboration to ground the system design in established research.

 ## License